tamascogustavo/chimera/README.md

 ### To perform gene or reaction knockout we can use on the model __Escherichia coli__:
 All commands will request the name of the model you want to use as target.
 For example e_coli_test.xml, which need to be in the main folder.

+Use *.faa file from Prodigal may cause inconsistencies due to the annotation labeling.

 **For specific genes**

 Single gene deletion for all genes in the knockout_genes_list.txt: